 Domiciliary long-term care is a term given to care you receive in the comfort of your own home and is provided either by the local authority, private carers or a mix.

 Sometimes referred to as community care, domiciliary long-term care is designed to provide the extra care needed when family can't provide it and is designed to try and help the person in need, live independently as long as possible.

 There is no national laid down criteria and local authority provision will differ from authority to authority but will normally only be available once care is assessed as either "substantial" or more commonly "significant" and is means tested.

-Any financial help towards the cost of this care is means tested and unless you qualify for NHS Continuing Healthcare you are unlikely to receive any help if your capital /savings (and property if single, divorced or widowed) is more than just £23,250 England, £28,500 Scotland or if you live in Wales £24,000 (2020/21) If it does exceed this you will then be deemed to be able to pay for your own care and if your savings permit you may like to look at care fee annuities as a way of ensuring you can always afford the care you want.
+Any financial help towards the cost of this care is means tested and unless you qualify for NHS Continuing Healthcare you are unlikely to receive any help if your capital /savings (and property if single, divorced or widowed) is more than just £23,250 England, £28,750 Scotland or if you live in Wales £24,000 (2021/2).
+If it does exceed this, you will need to pay for your own care and if your savings permit you may like to look at care fee annuities as a way of ensuring you can always afford the care you want.

 Provided by the NHS this is a short period of intensive care designed to try and rehabilitate the person needing care to allow them to return home.

 Usually provided at home, it can be offered after a spell in hospital or even in a care home.